-A few eyebrows probably went skyward when I used the term “homoerotic bonding” to describe the film, but really that’s at the core of the movie.
-This is less about the romance between Tom Reagan (Gabriel Byrne) and Verna Bernbaum (Marcia Gay Harden), or the romance between Verna and Leo O’Bannon (Albert Finney)—except in the fact that Tom and Leo connect through the same woman—than it is about the romance between Tom and Leo.
+This ultimately leads to all-out gang warfare, Tom’s break with Leo, and more double crosses than can be easily processed — and that’s not even considering the homoerotic subtext of the feelings between Leo and Tom.
+The film is less about the romance between Tom and Verna, or the romance between Verna and Leo—except in the fact that Tom and Leo connect through the same woman—than it is about the romance between Tom and Leo.
 Oh, there’s nothing to indicate even briefly that this is acted on (though there are several bits of suggestive dialogue, and Leo likens dealing with Tom to “handling” a woman), but their relationship is at the core of the film.
 (Interestingly enough, however, homosexuality is an accepted fact of life in the world of the film—seemingly more accepted than being Jewish, in fact.)
 At the same time, the film never forgets that it’s also a sardonic neo-noir gangster story with a wicked sense of humor and unfettered violence.
 Few emotionally deep films are this purely entertaining, and few entertaining films are this deep.
 It’s an extraordinary work on every level.

 The whole film is faultless in its period detail and atmosphere, and all the performances are spot-on.
 The gangland argot and popular slang is perfect and delivered perfectly by a dream cast.
 And the Coens are at the peak of their creative powers in their cinematic creativity.
 Nearly every shot and every camera move is thrilling, while the scene where Caspar’s henchmen try to bump off Leo is perhaps the finest thing the Coens ever did.